 When you’re fortunate enough to have an affectionate and nurturing mother, you never stop craving her kind of love.
 She’s the only one who can make you feel it.
 After she’s gone you futility search to fill her void, but you’re trying to solve a riddle without an answer.

 I was an independent adult for many years before my mother died.
 I no longer needed her, but the security of knowing she was alive in the world certainly allowed me to sleep better at night.
 When she died it was like a meteor hit; my foundation shook, I lost the things that were her, and I was left with a huge un-fillable crater.

 Motherly love is a story that has no end.
 As long as there are good mothers, there will always be children who crave their unique kind of tenderness.
 I will never again be on the receiving end of my mother’s motherly love, but I am now the source of my daughters.
 I try to fill their little world with tenderness and care but sometimes it makes me sad knowing that someday they will likely know what it’s like to yearn for me.
 But as Queen Elizabeth once said, “Grief is the price we pay for love”, and frankly – love is worth it.

 Mother’s Day can be a pretty painful day for those grieving the death or absence of their mother.
-Mothers Day Grief can bring up feelings of longing, yearning, sadness, loneliness, depression, anger, bitterness, alienation and despair.
-For many the day becomes about just getting through.
-Obviously there is no replacement for your mother this Mother’s Day, but there are constructive ways to deal with the day that might make you feel closer to her memory and to the people in your life.
-If you choose to ignore the day all together, we support you; just try and stay away from methods that would be classified as ‘negative coping’.
+Mothers Day Grief can bring up feelings of longing, yearning, sadness, loneliness, depression, anger, bitterness, alienation, and despair.
+For many, the day becomes about just getting through.
+Obviously, there is no replacement for your mother this Mother’s Day, but there are constructive ways to deal with the day that might make you feel closer to her memory and to the people in your life.
+If you choose to ignore the day altogether, we support you; just try and stay away from methods that would be classified as ‘negative coping’.
 Also, check out our most recent post on Mother’s Day Grief.